St Andrew's

 Please contact clare@standrewspsalterlane.org.uk or janet.loughridge.45@gmail.com if there is anything you would like to see or to add, or anyone you would particularly like us to pray for.

-Because we are back in church for Sunday morning services, this Newsletter will be more like the Notices that we used to hand out each week, but will continue to be emailed instead of being printed to hand out in church.
+This Newsletter will continue to be emailed instead of being printed to hand out in church.
 This will be better for us as an Eco-Church.
 There will be printed copies in church, but only for people who cannot receive the emailed newsletter.

 We will be live-streaming our main Sunday morning services, for those people who aren't able to join us in church.